RHYME11/macros/README.md

 3.b **Hist.root:** includes calibrated summary TH2 for calibration quick check;</br>
 3.c **Values Printed on Screen:** FWHM of three alpha peaks after calibration.</br>
 <span style="color:red">Return FWHM = -1, GAIN = 1, OFFSET = 0, **if the channel is empty!**</span>

+# Lifetime Measurement Codes
+Codes in this section work for lifetime measurement analysis.

+## CalChi2.cxx
+**Calculate the chi2 for the lineshape shift between experimental data and simulation data.
+Return chi2 with simulated lifetime-value.** </br>
+- Compiling command: line 1 </br>
+- Input: lower gamma energy, higher gamma, data root file, simulation root file. </br>
+- Notes: </br>
+&nbsp;&nbsp;&nbsp;&nbsp; 1. histogram names need to be justed (line68~69); </br>
+&nbsp;&nbsp;&nbsp;&nbsp; 2. binwidth for histograms need to be justed (line73~74); </br>
+&nbsp;&nbsp;&nbsp;&nbsp; 3. scaling factor: line 79; </br>
+&nbsp;&nbsp;&nbsp;&nbsp; 4. all output will print out on the screen; </br>

+## runCalChi2.sh
+**Run Calchi2.cxx with multiple simulation files with different lifetimes but with the same experimental data file.
+Will record the minimum chi2 and its corresponding scaling factor for each simulation file.
+The output is a txt file.** </br>
+I didn't upload it but it should be combined to CalChi2.cxx or make it human readable;

+## FitChi2.cxx
+**The input required the format of runCalChi2.sh output file.
+Then fit the curve "chi2 vs lifetime".
+Return min_chi2 and its lifetime.
+Also get two lifetimes with chi2 = chi2_min+1**